 CDN (Content Delivery Network)

-A network of servers distributed geographically to deliver streaming content quickly and reliably to users by reducing latency and buffering.
+A network of servers distributed geographically delivers streaming content quickly and reliably to users by reducing latency and buffering.

 Capture Card